JNRowe/hubugs/doc/templates.rst

    The content found at the location in :attr:`Bug.patch_url`, if the user provided the :option:`hubugs show -p` option

+.. data:: patch_only(bool)

+   True, if the user provided the :option:`hubugs show -o` option

 Edit group
 ''''''''''